-I am a firm believer that it is the sum of our experiences that shape and mould us into the unique people we become.
+I believe that the sum of our experiences shapes and moulds us into the unique people we become.

-Here is a brief story of the journey that has shaped me, my work and my practices.
-It’s the sum of these experiences that allow me to see the world a little differently and approach old problems with renewed thinking and eudaimonic solutions.
+It’s the sum of these experiences that have allowed me to see the world a little differently, and approach old problems with renewed thinking, and sustainable eudaimonic solutions.

-My mission is to make an impact on the lives of others by inspiring them to think, feel and see through a different lens, while upholding the principles of ethics and ecology.
+My mission is to make a positive impact on the lives of others by inspiring them to think, feel and see through a different lens, while upholding the principles of ethics and ecology.

 I aim to forge long-term relationships, built on trust and mutual respect – prioritising quality over quantity.

-I was born in early March on Saturday morning in Cape Town, South Africa to two astonishing, but vastly different parents.
-My mother is a rebel that can make just about anything with almost nothing and has an unparalleled attention to detail, and my father – a recluse that can imagine undiscovered universes and explain them to you like a poet.
+One Saturday morning in early March, I was born to two astonishing but vastly different parents in Cape Town, South Africa.
+My mother is a rebel that can make just about anything with almost nothing and has an unparalleled attention to detail, and my father; a recluse that can imagine undiscovered universes and explain them to you like a poet.

-I was an only child, raised by a single mother, although my father was omnipresent throughout my childhood.
-My upbringing has made me comfortable with solitude and has taught me how to be independent and self-reliant.
+I was an only-child, raised by a single mother, although my father was omnipresent throughout my childhood.
+This has made me comfortable with solitude and has taught me how to be independent and self-reliant.

-We moved around a lot during my childhood, and I have been to more schools than most (8, by the time I was 16, to be precise).
-I was always the “new girl”, the outsider – but never for long.
-I was accustomed to finding my way… and forging my tribe.
-I still call many of those children my friends, and we are still showing up for each other’s lives.
+We moved around a lot during my childhood, and I have been to more schools than most (Eight, not including tertiary education, to be precise).
+I was always the new girl, the outsider – but never for long.
+I always found my way… and my tribe.
+I still call many of those kids my friends, and we are still showing up for each other’s lives.